 The board of directors of Stefnir has three members.
 The majority of the board is independent of Arion Bank, Stefnir's parent company, and the company itself.
 All board members are elected at a shareholders' meeting of the company.
 The managing director is hired by the board and has the mandate from the board to manage the day-to-day operations of the company.
 Board meetings are held regularly, on average once a month and more often if required.
-There were 16 board meetings during the year and there was a quorum present at every meeting.
+There were 10 board meetings during the year and there was a quorum present at every meeting.
 The board's standard procedures can be accessed on the company's website, as well as the company's articles of association.

-The board of directors of Stefnir has two female and one male director.
-They all have a diverse background and education and broad experience of business and management.
+Two women and one man sit on the board of directors of Stefnir.
+All have a diverse background and education and broad experience of business and management.
 The board members are Sigrún Ragna Ólafsdóttir, chairwoman, Guðmundur Jóhann Jónsson, and Hrefna Ösp Sigfinnsdóttir.

 Sigrún Ragna was born in 1963.
-Sigrún Ragna is self-employed and is the former CEO of VÍS and Mannvit.
-She was previously managing director of the finance division of Íslandsbanki and before that was a partner at Deloitte.
-Sigrún Ragna graduated in business administration from the University of Iceland and is a certified accountant.
+Sigrún Ragna is self-employed and is the former CEO of VÍS and Lífís from 2011 to 2016.
+She was previously managing director of the finance division of Íslandsbanki and before that at Deloitte, where she was a partner.
+Sigrún Ragna graduated in business administration from the University of Iceland and is a certified public accountant.
 She has an MBA from Reykjavík University.
-Sigrún also serves on the board of Síminn where she is vice-chairwoman.
+Sigrún Ragna is also a board member of Ekin ehf., Hekla ehf. and Hekla fasteignir ehf.
+She also serves on the board of Síminn where she is vice-chairwoman.
+Sigrún Ragna has also served on the boards of numerous companies such as Auðkenni ehf., Verður tryggingar hf., Reiknistofa bankanna hf., and Creditinfo Group hf.
 Sigrún has no shared interests with Stefnir's main clients or competitors.

 Guðmundur Jóhann was born in 1959.
 Guðmundur is self-employed and is the former CEO of Vörður.
-Guðmundur is also a board member of Útgerðarfélag Reykjavíkur hf., Fareind hf. and Stjórnborði ehf.
+Guðmundur is also a board member of Fareind hf. and Stjórnborði ehf.
 Guðmundur is a business administration graduate from Seattle University.
 He gained an MBA from the University of Edinburgh and has completed the Advanced Management Program (AMP) from the IESE Business School.
 Guðmundur has no shared interests with Stefnir's main clients or competitors.
-The board has assessed Guðmundur as a non-independent board member according to its rules of procedure and chapter 2.3 of the Guidelines on Corporate Governance on account of his previous employment agreement with Vörður which is also a subsidiary of Arion Bank
+The board has assessed Guðmundur as a non-independent board member according to its rules of procedure and chapter 2.3 of the Guidelines on Corporate Governance on account of his previous employment agreement with Vörður which is also a subsidiary of Arion Bank.

 Hrefna Ösp was born in 1969.
 Hrefna is the CEO if Creditinfo and former managing director of asset management at Landsbankinn.
-Hrefna is a board member of Coripharma Holding hf., Vaxandi fjárfestinga hf. and Styrktarsjóður Arnarskóla.
+Hrefna is a board member of Coripharma Holding hf. and Vaxandi fjärfestingar hf.
 Hrefna is a business administration graduate from the University of Iceland, is a licensed securities broker and has completed the Advanced Management Program (AMP) from IESE Business School.
 Hrefna has no shared interests with Stefnir's main clients or competitors.

-The board members have not taken on any special tasks for the company, and the board's rules of procedure specifically address other tasks which board members can take on
+The board members have not taken on any special tasks for the company, and the board of directors' rules of procedure specifically address other tasks which board members can take on.